ClusterLabs/hawk-apiserver/README.md

-In the future, the API server will provide a complete and documented REST API for Pacemaker and Pacemaker-based HA clusters, including the ability to provide status information and metrics for inclusion in other dashboards or for monitoring tools like Prometheus.
+In the future, the API server will provide a complete and documented REST API for Pacemaker and Pacemaker-based HA clusters, including the ability to provide status information.
 # Build

 ### Dependencies: